 In the image below, the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
 The arrows visualize the normals of the curve, which indicate i.e. the direction and the tilt.

 There are four Bézier curve handle types.
-They can be accessed by pressing V and selecting from the list that appears, or by pressing the appropriate hotkey combination.
+They can be accessed by pressing V and selecting from the list that appears.

 - Automatic (yellow handles)

 This handle has a completely automatic length and direction which is set by Blender to ensure the smoothest result.
 These handles convert to Aligned handles when moved.